-As the youngest of twelve siblings, AJ learned early that everyone has to pitch in and help to keep things running smoothly.
+As the youngest of twelve siblings, AJ learned early that everyone has to pitch in to help keep things running smoothly.
 He learned to jump in where needed, the importance of accountability, and the joys that come from working together.

 These lessons were instilled in AJ by his parents, and they motivate him still today – as he works every day to bring people together as a mediator.